-The members pay their subscriptions to their WI.
-The WI keeps their portion of the subscription fee and sends the WI remaining amount on to the federation with a breakdown of how many members joined and, if there are prorata subscriptions, in what quarter.
+• The members pay their subscriptions to their WI.
+The WI keeps their portion of the subscription fee and sends the remaining WI amount on to the federation with a breakdown of how many members joined and, if there are pro-rata subscriptions, in what quarter.
 The federation keeps their portion of the subscription fee and sends the remaining amount on to the NFWI with Federation a breakdown of how many joined what WI and, if there are pro-rata subscriptions, in what quarter.
-The NFWI finance department receives accordingly.

-the subscriptions and updates the MCS
+The NFWI finance department receives NFWI the subscriptions and updates the MCS accordingly.